Welding Certification Costs: Factors and Prices in 2026

 welding test payment requirements

-To successfully process your welding test application, full payment is required at the time of submission.
-Make certain to include all necessary fees to avoid delays.
+You need full payment at submission for your welding test application.
+Include all necessary fees to avoid delays.
 Here’s a quick breakdown of the costs:

 • A $125 non-refundable fee applies to applications submitted via paper rather than online.